intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: Examples using intRinsic

 The posterior distribution is depicted in black, the prior in blue, and the dashed vertical red lines represent the estimates.

-So far, we discussed methods to accurately and efficiently determine a global estimate of a dataset's \texttt{id}.
-Knowing the simulated data generating process, we could easily compare the obtained estimates with the ground truth for the \texttt{Swissroll} and \texttt{HyperCube} datasets.
-However, the same task is not immediate when dealing with \texttt{GaussMix}.
-For this dataset, it is unclear what value should represent the true \texttt{id} because the data points in \texttt{GaussMix} are generated from Gaussian distributions taking place on different manifolds of heterogeneous dimensions.
+So far, we have discussed methods to determine a global ID estimate accurately and efficiently.
+Knowing the simulated data-generating processes, we could easily compare the obtained estimates with the ground truth for the Swissroll and Hypercube datasets.
+However, the same task is not immediate when dealing with GaussMix.
+For GaussMix, relying only on a global ID estimate may constitute an oversimplification since the data points are generated from Gaussian distributions defined over different manifolds of heterogeneous dimensions.
 This scenario is more likely to occur with datasets describing real phenomena, often characterized by complex dependencies, and it will be the focus of the next section.